ucsb-cs48/w20/_lab/lab02.md

 # Launching the project

 **As a team**, in addition to completing your Hello World apps (as described in more detail below), you should also
-   * settle on a first user story or set of user stories for your minimum viable product.
+   * settle on a first user story or set of user stories for your minimum viable product
    * have created issues to support that story or stories
    * have populated the Kanban board with those
    * have dragged the user stories and issues your team is are working on (immediately after your hello world issues) into the